iteles/Book-notes/AngularJS-notes.md

 ###Directives
 Directives extend the HTML syntax and Angular has many inbuilt examples of these such as `ng-repeat` and `ng-show`.
 They will be covered in detail in [Chapter 6](#chapter6) but simply put, the overall structure of creating custom directives for when Angular's ones don't do what you need them to is `modulename.directive('directivename', directivefunction(){...});`
+> At a high level, directives are markers on a DOM element (such as an attribute, element name, comment or CSS class) that tell AngularJS's HTML compiler ($compile) to attach a specified behavior to that DOM element or even transform the DOM element and its children. - From [Angular documentation](https://docs.angularjs.org/guide/directive)

 ###Forms
 * Angular has some built-in form extensions such as `ng-maxlength` and `ng-minlength` for form input fields